 The program incorporates nursing theory and nursing practice in Lake County and Mendocino County hospitals and other health facilities.
 Students attend classes and are given instruction and experience in the hospitals, always under the direction of an instructor, for 20-30 hours a week, Monday through Thursday.
 Study time requires an additional 10-12 hours per week.

-The nursing faculty of the program are all registered nurses with California teaching credentials which have been approved by the State Board of Vocational Nurse and Psychiatric Technicians.
+The Nursing faculty are all registered Nurses or Licensed Vocational Nurses and have been approved by the State Board of Vocational Nurse and Psychiatric Technicians.

 Although the Adult School does not operate an employment placement service, there seems to be plenty of employment opportunities for graduates in this geographical area.